jake2184/Porftolio/README.md

 	Java implementation of failure detectors, used in distributed algorithms

 - dps_using_tbb_cpp:
-	CPP implementations of fourier transforms, optimised with threaded building blocks
+	C++ implementations of fourier transforms, optimised with threaded building blocks

+- hpce_c++_opencl:
+	C++ implementation of the Julia fractal.
+Given an existing slow implementation, through algorithmic changes and 		        parallelisation great speedups were achieved.

 Additional examples can be found here: